techscapades/arduino_pro_micro_macro_keyboard/README.md

 There are 2 versions of the PCB cover, one version is when the SMD or THT resistors are soldered to the top of the PCB, the other is when the SMD (only) resistors are soldered to the bottom of the PCB, snapshots of what both versions will look like are in the 'snapshots' folder.
+I decided to solder my SMD resistors to the top of the PCB as I quite like the look of it.

 You have plenty of options for mounting the PCB to the housing base since I've made the holes slightly smaller which gives you the option to use self-tap screws